chopdicemince/chopdicemince.github.io/_posts/2018-07-25-javascript-and-brendan-eich.md

 # What is ECMAScript?

 ECMAScript is a registered trademark.
 Simply, ECMAScript is another name for Javascript.
-[See the language specification for ECMASCript 2018.](https://www.ecma-international.org/publications/standards/Ecma-262.htm)
+[See the language specification for ECMAScript 2018.](https://www.ecma-international.org/publications/standards/Ecma-262.htm)